 - Grapeseed oil: is a hypoallergenic oil with a low comedogenic score, making it suitable for all skin types.
 It is one of the lightest and best absorbed carrier oils, and it lacks fragrance.
 Grapeseed oil contains vitamin E, and has been shown to improve skin tone, and help the vitamin C and E in your skin to be more efficient.
 (Buy here)

 - Eco E-wax: is a vegetable-based emulsifying wax which allows water and oil to combine without separating.
-It is also known as Glycerol Monostearate, and is ECOCERT and SOIL association approved for use in natural and organic products.
+It is also known as Glycerol Monostearate SE, and is ECOCERT and SOIL association approved for use in natural and organic products.
 (Buy here)

-- Geogard Ultra: is a synthetic preservative composed of gluconolactone and, the organic acid, sodium benzoate in powder form.
+- Geogard 221 / Euxyl K903: are synthetic preservatives composed of benzyl alcohol and dehydroacetic acid as an amber liquid.
 It is ECOCERT, NATRUE and SOIL association approved for use in natural and organic products.
 (Buy here)

-- Vitamin E oil: An antioxidant that protects the skin from further sun damage, treats damaged skin, and it helps decrease the signs of lines and wrinkles.
-(Buy from Faithful to Nature or Dischem)
+- Natural Vitamin E oil: An antioxidant that protects the skin from further sun damage, treats damaged skin, and it helps decrease the signs of lines and wrinkles.
+In this recipe natural vitamin E oil also protects the oils from oxidation, thereby improving shelf life.
+(Buy here)

 - Citric acid: is an organic acid that occurs naturally in citrus fruits and is a common additive in foods.
 In this recipe, citric acid is used to lower the pH of the neutral lotion to the natural pH of human skin, which is slightly acidic at pH 5.5.
 (Buy here)